 The terminated employee is prohibited from taking any A. W. Brown Leadership Academy property or information with him/her; the employee is not to retain in hard copy or soft copy any district information.
-A. W. Brown Leadership Academy reserves the right to examine any boxes, briefcases, or other receptacle of an employee exiting to ensure these rules are being followed.
+A. W. Brown Leadership Academy reserves the right to examine any boxes, briefcases, or other receptacle of an employee's separation of employment to ensure these rules are being followed.